HishamParol/HishamParol/README.md

 </br>

-- 🌱 I’m currently learning Genetic Algorithms
+- 🌱 I’m currently learning Gen AI
 - 👯 Energized to be part of an innovative organization bringing values to society.
 - 🤍 I like: coding, cappuccino, travelling & photography
 - 📫 How to reach me: hishamparol21@gmail.com